-A chance for you to hear about what your child will be doing in school this year.
+A chance for you to hear about what your child will be doing in school this year early in September each year.
 There are two identical sessions per class for those with more than one child here.
 Just go to the classroom of your choice after pick-up.
-Parents of children in years 4 and 6 will hear about their residential trips.
 If you cannot attend, important information will be sent to you.

-Children should only bring money into school to buy stationery items at Pen Shop.
+Children should only bring money into school to buy stationery items at Pen Shop or a cake sale.

 If money needs to be sent into school i.e. for school trips, charity events, etc., please put money in a sealed named envelope.